Scotland call for Watford full-back Ikechi Anya

 Strachan said: "He's a late developer but is a good prospect for Scotland."

-Missing from the squad is Kenny Miller following the striker's decision to retire from international football .
+Missing from the squad is Kenny Miller following the .

 With the Vancouver Whitecaps veteran departing the scene, Nottingham Forest's Jamie Mackie and Leeds United's Ross McCormack are recalled to the squad.

 "Ross McCormack's had a good start to the season and been big in games," said Strachan.
 "He was unfortunate not to be in the last squad."